Welcome to Wavebox Pro – thanks for downloading!

 6. Keep Track with Task Monitor

 Finally, it’s always worth keeping an eye on how your apps are performing from time to time using Task Monitor.
 This gives you a real-time update on resources used by each linked app.
-Simply click on the ‘Settings’ cog, then under the ‘GENERAL’ tab look for ‘Task Monitor’.
+Simply click on the ‘Settings’ cog, then under the ‘General’ tab look for the ‘Debug’ header and select ‘Task Monitor’.

 Don’t forget, if you get stuck or have any issue with Wavebox, there are many ways to get in touch with us for help: